 In 1992, Vivian enrolled in her first acting class.
 Shortly after, she became pregnant with her first child and decided to focus solely on her expanding family.
 In 2008, after raising 2 boys, Vivian rejoined the acting community and, in less than a year, secured representation and booked her first role on A&E's Army Wives (2010).

-To date, Vivian has booked roles in over 15 multi-million dollar productions, working alongside some of the greatest directors and actors of their generation, and now enjoys expanding her instrument and craft as a bi-coastal performer, as well as a heartfelt teacher eager to pass along her experiences to the open and willing performers of the world.
+To date, Vivian has booked roles in numerous films grossing over 359 million dollars worldwide, TV shows like Women of the Movement, Greenleaf, Queen Sugar, Being MaryJane and many more, all while working alongside some of the greatest directors and actors of our generation.
+And, now she enjoys expanding her instrument and craft as a bi-coastal performer, to a heartfelt acting coach eager to pass along her experiences to the open and willing performers of the world.

 The VFA Acting and Performance Studio was created organically as a result of Vivian's personal experiences growing from a newcomer, to a professional working actor.
 Fueled by years of auditioning on-tape and in-person, driving across states for call-backs, and deciphering the respective lingo of casting directors, sparked the idea to pass on this collective knowledge, in hopes to save you months of trial-and-error.
 Vivian's goal is to demystify working in the entertainment business, and centers the curriculum around her motto "It's never too late to pursue a dream that will fill your spiritual, emotional, mental, and physical needs."